Downlink/test/Readme.md

   });
 });
 ```
-#### Client to access GPIO input and output object resources from device1 and device2
+#### Client accessing GPIO input/output resources from device1 and device2
 ```js
 $ npm install m2m
 ```
 There are two ways we can access the GPIO input/output objects from remote devices as shown below.
-Both ways will allow you to manipulate GPIO object resources directly from client applications.
+Both ways will allow you to manipulate GPIO input/output resources directly from client applications.
 ```js
 const m2m = require('m2m');